c-frame/aframewiki/en/pages/solidjs.md

 # Using SolidJS with A-Frame

-Author: Vincent Fretin.
+Author: Vincent Fretin
-Last updated: 2025-02-11.
+Last updated: Feb 2025

-The final code of this tutorial is available at https://github.com/vincentfretin/my-aframe-solid-app
+The final code of this tutorial from the advanced section is available at https://github.com/vincentfretin/my-aframe-solid-app and deployed on Glitch at https://my-aframe-solid-app.glitch.me

+You can read the [version rendered on GitHub](https://github.com/c-frame/aframewiki/blob/gh-pages/en/pages/solidjs.md) to easily copy the code snippets.

+## Create a new Vite project with SolidJS

-You can create a [SolidJS](https://www.solidjs.com) SPA (Single Page Application) project with vite and add A-Frame and Networked-Aframe to it.
+You can create a [SolidJS](https://www.solidjs.com) SPA (Single Page Application) project with the Vite build tool and add A-Frame and Networked-Aframe to it.
-Those instructions are opinionated to use typescript, tailwindcss 4 and prettier.
+This tutorial is opinionated to use typescript, tailwindcss 4 as the styling solution and prettier for formatting.

 Create the project with the following commands: